raystack/meteor/docs/docs/guides/0_installation.md

 ## Binary from releases

-The binaries are downloadable at the releases tab.
+The binaries are downloadable from the [Github releases][github-releases] page.
 There is currently no installer available.
-You have to add the meteor binary to the PATH environment variable yourself or put the binary in a location that is already in your $PATH (e.g. /usr/local/bin, ...).
+You have to add the meteor binary to the `PATH` environment variable yourself or put the binary in a location that is already in your `$PATH` (e.g. /usr/local/bin, ...).

 Once installed, you should be able to run: